 University of California, Los Angeles, law professor Eugene Volokh is one of the nation’s most prolific writers and commentators on the First Amendment.
-He is well known as the founder and co-author of the Volokh Conspiracy, a popular blog on free-expression and other legal issues.
+He is well known as the founder and co-author of the Volokh Conspiracy, a popular blog on free expression and other legal issues.

-Well known for showing the threat that workplace harassment laws can present to freedom of speech, his writings were cited by Justice Clarence Thomas in Avis Rent a Car Systems v.
+Well known for showing the threat that workplace-harassment laws can present to freedom of speech, his writings were cited by Justice Clarence Thomas in Avis Rent a Car Systems v.
 Aguilar (2000).
-He also discourses on the dangers that intellectual property laws can present to free-speech values, and he was one of the first scholars to address seriously the problems that child custody rulings can pose to First Amendment principles.
+He also discourses on the dangers that intellectual property laws can present to free speech values, and he was one of the first scholars to address seriously the problems that child custody rulings can pose to First Amendment principles.

 The U.S. Supreme Court cited one of his law review articles on expressive association in Christian Legal Society v.
 Martinez (2010).
 He also frequently authors amicus briefs in First Amendment cases that reach the U.S. Supreme Court.
-The U.S. Supreme Court cited his amicus brief in United States v.
+The Court also cited his amicus brief in United States v.
 Alvarez (2012).

 Born in 1968 in Kiev, Ukraine, Volokh immigrated to West Hollywood, California, with his family at the age of seven.
 A child prodigy, he entered college at age 12, graduating at age 15 from UCLA in 1983 with a degree in math-computer science.
-He went on to cofound a computer software firm with his father Vladimir, but after several years he turned his attention to law, graduating from UCLA Law School in 1992.
+He went on to co-found a computer software firm with his father, Vladimir, but after several years he turned his attention to law, graduating from UCLA Law School in 1992.

-Upon graduation, he clerked for Ninth U.S. Circuit Court of Appeals Judge Alex Kozinski and then for U.S. Supreme Court Justice Sandra Day O’Connor.
+Upon graduation, he clerked for 9th U.S. Circuit Court of Appeals Judge Alex Kozinski and then for U.S. Supreme Court Justice Sandra Day O’Connor.
 After finishing his Supreme Court clerkship in 1994, he joined the law faculty at UCLA at the age of 26 and currently teaches courses in constitutional law, copyright, and the law of government and religion.